Difference between Shruti & Smriti

 Smriti (स्मृति ) means which is remembered or authored by an individual (produced by human intellect ).
 Vedanga (वेदाङ्ग), Upaveda (उपवेद), Puranas (पुराण), Ramayana and Mahabharata are major Smriti scriptures.

 What are Vedas ?

-Vedas are Shruti scripture.
-It is believed that knowledge of Vedas are trasnfered to Rishi/Sages directly by the Brahman ( formless god ). therefore Vedas are called apauruṣeya (अपौरुषेय ), which means “not of a man, superhuman” and “impersonal, authorless”.
-Sages were द्रष्टा (seers) rather than author of Veda.
+Vedas are called Apauruṣeya (अपौरुषेय ), which means “not of a man, superhuman” and “impersonal, authorless”.
+Sages were द्रष्टा (seer) rather than author of Veda.